-Keno is Kansas Lottery’s version of casino-style keno, played seven days a week with numbers drawn every four minutes between 4 AM and 2:50 AM.
+Keno is the Kansas State Lottery version of casino-style keno, played seven days a week with numbers drawn every four minutes between 4 AM and 2:50 AM.
 Players bet against a computer-generated set of numbers in a game that’s part bingo, part lottery draw, and part casino game.

 Keno’s bets and payouts are complicated.
 Players can wager $1, $2, $3, $4, or $5 per game, with a variety of playing styles and betting choices.

 Check out Kansas Lottery’s Keno page for more specifics.

 Kansas is one of seven states that formed the Multi-State Lottery Association in 1988 to form the first multi-state lottery games.
 That means the Kansas Lottery was in one big multi-state jackpots from the beginning, and the Sunflower State continues to offer an impressive collection of multi-state draw games.

 The two biggest games in multi-state lottery play are Powerball and Mega Millions.
 These are the games responsible for record-setting jackpots and huge revenue figures of hundreds of millions in ticket sales each year.